Primates & Uganda Highlights Safari.

-After early breakfast, your guide will take you to park gate.
-The trekking adventure will begin with a orientation by the park ranger guide on rules and how to handle yourself once you enter the trekking journey!.
+After early breakfast, your guide will take you to the park gate.
+The trekking adventure will begin with an orientation by the park ranger guide on rules and how to handle yourself once you enter the trekking journey!.

 Pre – tracking orientation starts at 8.00am.Trekking through the thick jungle, traversing canopies of thick undergrowth can be tough, wet, arduous but not impossible – the tracking can last from as little as 45 minutes to as much as 10 hours.
-The activity depends on location of gorillas the previous day.
-Visitors therefore are supposed to move along with packed/picnic lunch and water, and should be equipped with strong waterproof clothing and must be averagely healthy.
+The activity depends on the location of gorillas the previous day.
+Visitors, therefore, are supposed to move along with packed/picnic lunch and water, and should be equipped with strong waterproof clothing and must be averagely healthy.
 It can rain at any minute’s notice; hence waterproof clothing is essential including ZIP bags for cameras.
 Porters are available at an additional small fee.
-After gorilla tracking we transfer to little town of Kisoro for overnight.
+After gorilla tracking, we transfer to the little town of Kisoro for overnight.

 Luxury: Travellers Rest Hotel (B, L,D))

 Your driver will transfer for 1 hour to Mgahinga national park gate.
 This trekking will take you to trek the golden monkeys, an endemic species of Mgahinga Gorilla National Park.
 The trip will take you through the jungles which consist of bamboo and a variety of indigenous plants like giant lobelia During the trip, your guide will tell you about the history of the national park and the fauna and flora that the park holds.